Pacific Paradise

 Pacific Paradise features high concentrations of group households, with a lower-than-average median household size

-Family households account for 69.9% of all households, including 21.8% couples with children, 33.5% couples without children, and 13.9% single parent families.
-Non-family households constitute the remaining 30.1%, with lone person households at 24.5% and group households comprising 5.3%.
-The median household size is 2.3 people, smaller than the Rest of Qld average of 2.5.
+Family households comprise 69.9% of all households, including 21.8% couples with children, 33.5% couples without children, and 13.9% single parent families.
+Non-family households account for the remaining 30.1%, with lone person households at 24.5% and group households comprising 5.3% of the total.
+The median household size is 2.3 people, which is smaller than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households